devrockstech/actuator-keyclock/README.md

  #### Setup a Realm

-Log in to Keycloak Admin Console: http://localhost:8080/admin.
+Log in to Keycloak Admin Console: http://localhost:8080/admin. \
 Create a new realm (e.g., actuator-secure).

+#### Setup a Client

+Navigate to Clients and click Create. \

+- Client ID: service-a-client \
+- Client Protocol: openid-connect \
+- Access Type: confidential \
+Save and generate a client secret from the Credentials tab.
+Save this value for later.